ansible/community-docs/projects/ansible/collections/dev_guidelines/releasing_collections_with_release_branches.rst

 9. Wait until the new version is published on the collection's `Ansible Galaxy <https://galaxy.ansible.com/>`_ page (it will appear in a list of tarballs available to download).

-10. Put a note about the release in the `Bullhorn Newsletter issue <https://github.com/ansible/community/issues/546>`_ to have it published later.

-11. Add a GitHub release for the new tag.
+10. Add a GitHub release for the new tag.
 Title should be the version and content ``See https://github.com/ansible-collections/community.xxx/blob/stable-X/CHANGELOG.rst for all changes``.

 .. note::